Orbital Stability of Periodic Traveling Waves in the $b$-Camassa-Holm Equation: Orbital Stability Criteria

 it follows that $\lambda=0$ is a $T$-periodic eigenvalue of $\mathcal{L}[\mu]$.
 Since $\mu_x$ has precisely two roots on $[0,T)$, by construction, it further follows that $\lambda=0$ is either the second or third smallest eigenvalue of $\mathcal{L}[\mu]$ and hence, in particular, $\mathcal{L}[\mu]$ has at least one negative eigenvalue.
 A precise count on the number of negative eigenvalues, as well as the simplicity of the zero eigenvalue, is established in the following result.

-\begin{thm} The spectrum of the linear operator $\mathcal{L}[\mu]$ considered on the space $L^2_{\rm per}(0,T)$ satisfies the following trichotomy: \begin{itemize} \item[(i)] If $\{T,\omega_1\}_{E,c}>0$ then $\mathcal{L}[\mu]$ has exactly one negative eigenvalue, a simple eigenvalue at zero, and the rest of the spectrum is strictly positive and bounded away from zero. \item[(ii)] If $\{T,\omega_1\}_{E,c}=0$ then $\mathcal{L}[\mu]$ has exactly one negative eigenvalue, a double eigenvalue at zero, and the rest of the spectrum is strictly positive and bounded away from zero. \item[(iii)] If $\{T,\omega_1\}_{E,c}<0$ then $\mathcal{L}[\mu]$ has exactly two negative eigenvalues, a simple eigenvalue at zero, and the rest of the spectrum is strictly positive and bounded away from zero. \end{itemize} \end{thm}
+\begin{thm} The spectrum of the linear operator $\mathcal{L}[\mu]$ considered on the space $L^2_{\rm per}(0,T)$ satisfies the following trichotomy\footnote{Recall that the notation $\{f,g\}_{x,y}$ is defined in \eqref{e:Jacobian} above.} \begin{itemize} \item[(i)] If $\{T,\omega_1\}_{E,c}>0$ then $\mathcal{L}[\mu]$ has exactly one negative eigenvalue, a simple eigenvalue at zero, and the rest of the spectrum is strictly positive and bounded away from zero. \item[(ii)] If $\{T,\omega_1\}_{E,c}=0$ then $\mathcal{L}[\mu]$ has exactly one negative eigenvalue, a double eigenvalue at zero, and the rest of the spectrum is strictly positive and bounded away from zero. \item[(iii)] If $\{T,\omega_1\}_{E,c}<0$ then $\mathcal{L}[\mu]$ has exactly two negative eigenvalues, a simple eigenvalue at zero, and the rest of the spectrum is strictly positive and bounded away from zero. \end{itemize} \end{thm}

+\begin{rem} The sign of the quantity $\{T,\omega_1\}_{E,c}$ can be analytically determined to be positive for at least some waves in the integrable cases $b=2$ and $b=3$, corresponding to the classical Camassa-Holm equation and the Degasperis-Procesi equations, respectively.
+This is discussed in detail in Appendix \ref{S:A1}.
+While the forthcoming stability analysis requires $\{T,\omega_1\}_{E,c}>0$, it is an interesting open question to determine whether failure of this condition is associated with instability of the wave, or if stability is still possible in this case. \end{rem}

 The general strategy for the proof is similar to that given in \cite[Theorem 4]{GMNP22}, and relies on a well-known result from Floquet theory as well as Sylvester's Inertial Law theorem.
 Before we proceed with the proof of Theorem \ref{T:morse}, we state these auxiliary results.